dfu88/p2p_server/README.md

 Created by Dylan Fu

 ## Instructions
-1. Clone this repository to a Linux computer.
+1. Clone this repository to your computer.
 2. Open a terminal window and navigate to the cloned repository.
+3. Use Python 2.7.15 for this project  (use pyenv).
-3. Install all dependencies located in the folder "Libraries"
+4. Install project dependencies using the following command `sh setup.sh`.
-3. Execute "python Main.py".
-4. All required folders have been included locally and the database file is created if not present.
+5. Run the client using the following command `sh run.sh`.
-5. Navigate to localhost:10010/ to begin the application
+6. Navigate to localhost:8080/ to begin the application.
+7. When finished with the client deactivate the virtualenv using the following command `deactivate`.